eisenlohrmoullab/code_templates/README.md

 As of April 10th 2023, Data Team decided to keep a list of code_templates in the Readme file.

-**scripts that start with "clean_" should be used for cleaning datasets. scripts that start with "model_" are useful for your analytic models.
+**scripts that start with "clean_" should be used for cleaning datasets. scripts that start with "model_" are useful for your analytic models. scripts that start with "plot_" are useful for rendering plots/images related to analytic projects.

 **check_packages.R**
 - author: Jordan